nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 ---
-title: Accessing LUKS-encrypted drives from macOS
+title: Accessing LUKS and ext4 drives from macOS
 description: "A playbook for accessing LUKS-encrypted ext4 drives from macOS"
 og_image: ./images/ssd-macbook.png
 pubDate: 2026-01-13